How Do Land Surveys Work?

 ALTA Home Survey

 An ALTA home survey is one of the most detailed.
 It is performed following the standards set by the American Land Title Association.
-The cost generally ranges from $2000-$3000 to have this kind of survey done.
+The cost generally ranges from $2000-$3000 to have an ALTA survey done.

-The ALTA survey is usually performed when you’re purchasing a commercial property, although it is possible it could be done with a residential purchase as well.
+ALTA land surveys are usually performed when you’re purchasing a commercial property, although it is possible it could be done with a residential purchase as well.
 Mortgage companies or banks might require this kind of survey because it can catch potential risks or issues that might otherwise change the transaction’s details.

 How Important is a Property Survey?